ruby-processing/JRubyArt/README.md

 ```
 ## Example sketches

 [Worked Examples](https://github.com/ruby-processing/JRubyArt-examples) more to follow, feel free to add your own, especially ruby-2.2+ syntax now we can.
-These can now be downloaded using `k9 --unpack_samples` please move existing k9_samples.
+These can now be downloaded using `k9 --install` please move existing `k9_samples` if you wish to keep them.

 ## Conversion Tool